DPigeon/UVXpo/README.md

-# COEN390-ELEC390-Project
+# UV Exposure App
-Our Mini Capstone Project.
+Our Mini Capstone Project is a mobile application that is used to track your UV exposure throughout the day.